TBinc/TBinc/README.md

 - 👋 Hi, I’m @TBinc
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NLP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NLP and ML projects
-- 📫 How to reach me ...
+- 📫

 <!---
 TBinc/TBinc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.